hendriknielaender/double-trouble/data/blog/berlin_summit_2023_review.md

 - When building an AI, look at existing use cases over here https://aiexplorer.aws.amazon.com/

 Highlights and Learnings:
-- Quite possibly my favorite talk was ANT301 (Frictionless Compliant Data & Analytics Environments at Merck).
+- Quite possibly my favorite talk was ANT301 (Friction-less Compliant Data & Analytics Environments at Merck).
 Kudos to [John Mousa](https://www.linkedin.com/in/johnmousa/) for making this presentation exceptionally kind, enjoyable and insightful.
 Truly a talk in a league of its own.
   ![](/src/assets/images/berlin_summit_2023_review/ant301_people.jpg)
   - You make change happen by identifying innovators and empowering them
-  - It is useful to have different shapes of datasets stored for different users, so people can iterate over them together.
+  - It is useful to have different shapes of data-sets stored for different users, so people can iterate over them together.
 Storing only the final results of a data analysis will result in a mess and many people stirring their own pot.
     ![](/src/assets/images/berlin_summit_2023_review/ant301_layers.jpg)